Minjae21/TileMaster/README.md

 # TileMaster Game
-TileMaster Game is a word-guessing game where players aim to guess a secret 5-letter word within a limited attempts.<br>Each guess provides feedback to help narrow down the possibilities.
+TileMaster Game is a word-guessing game where players aim to guess a secret 5-letter word within a limited attempts.
+Each guess provides feedback to help narrow down the possibilities.

 **Created by Minjae Jang** (csjae21@gmail.com)<br>
 **Link to project:** https://fantastic-madeleine-2f6761.netlify.app/#